Houseboating 101

 Keeping sand off the houseboat

 Tracking sand onto houseboats can be a nagging problem, especially if you have kids and you're picky about keeping your $300-500K houseboat in good condition.
-A good solution for this is two square plastic pails of water, big enough for a size 12 shoe.
-Put one on the beach at the bottom of the houseboat gang plank ramp, full of water.
+A good solution for this is two square plastic pails of water, big enough for two size 12 shoes.
+Put one pail on the beach at the bottom of the houseboat gang plank ramp, full of water.
 Put the other on the houseboat front deck near the top of the gang plank, 3/4 full of water.
 The routine when boarding is..... dip your feet (with water socks on) at the bottom of the gang plank, then walk up gang plank to the deck and take off the water socks.
 Dip bare feet and stay barefoot or switch to thongs on the houseboat.
 You will need to clean out the pails about once a day and rinse off the gang plank if it gets sandy.
 This is a lot easier than vacuuming sandy carpets on a daily basis.

 Make a rule to leave all watersocks on the front deck for best results.
 Once everyone is trained, this routine should minimize the sand tracked on the houseboat.
 As a side benefit.....getting out of those watersocks regularly will prevent potential "prune foot" which can be very painful at the end of the week, resulting in cracked skin and sometimes bleeding feet.